There are many versions of Buttercream Frosting. Some

 The following recipes for Buttercream Frosting holds up pretty well in the heat and humidity, but if you know that your

-cake will be out in very high temperatures, then don’t use any butter and use only a high quality shortening.
+cake will be out in very high temperatures, then do not use any butter and use only a high-quality shortening.